folio-org/folio-org.github.io/community/contrib-code.md

 ### Contributor License Agreement

 The FOLIO Project uses the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) for its code and requires developers to acknowledge their contributions to the project using this license.
-The contents of the Contributor License Agreement are stored in a Gist on GitHub:
+The contents of the Contributor License Agreement (CLA) are stored in a Gist on GitHub:

 {% gist a72174fc6b18f3a66f2f9d3db1c8f127 %}